bkaradzic/GENie/README.md

  - Added MASM support for Visual Studio projects.
  - Added `userincludedirs` for include header with angle brackets and quotes search path control.
+ - Detect when generated project files are not changing, and skip writing over existing project files.

 Debugging GENie scripts
 -----------------------